End of the Vodka

 Secure checkout Fast Shipping Easy returns

-A Frida Kahlo painting, a scandal, a mystery … and secrets that threaten to change the course of history.
+A Frida Kahlo painting, a scandal, and secrets that threaten to change the course of history

-In 1938, showgirl-turned-socialite Dorothy Hale falls to her death from a Manhattan skyscraper.
-Her friend, writer and future diplomat Clare Boothe Luce, commissions Frida Kahlo to paint a memorial portrait.
+In 1938, showgirl-turned-socialite Dorothy Hale falls from a Manhattan skyscraper.
+Her friend Clare Boothe Luce – writer, diplomat and rising political figure – commissions Frida Kahlo to paint a memorial portrait.

-At the heart of this novel lies a mystery: was Dorothy’s death suicide or murder, and how does it connect to the forces shaping the twentieth century?
+At the heart of this novel lies a real-life mystery: was Dorothy Hale’s death an act of despair, or something far more dangerous, entangled with the power struggles shaping the modern world?

 Oscar de Muriel is a writer, translator, historian and violinist.
-He is the author of a successful series of Victorian mysteries, for which he has been nominated for various awards.
-He is currently collaborating with the Frida Kahlo and Diego Rivera Anahuacalli Museums to write a definitive book on Casa Azul, where Frida and Diego lived and painted.
-Born in Mexico City, he divides his time between that city, Northern England and Edinburgh.
+He is the author of a widely acclaimed series of Victorian mysteries, longlisted for the Scottish Crime Book of the Year and shortlisted for the Historical Writers’ Association’s Gold Crown Award.
+He is currently collaborating with the Frida Kahlo and Diego Rivera Anahuacalli Museums on a definitive book about Casa Azul, the home where Frida and Diego lived and worked.
+Born in Mexico City, he divides his time between Mexico city, Ribble Valley and Edinburgh.

 More from this author